peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### compareTo
-    public int compareTo​(EDecimal other)
+    public int compareTo​(EFloat other)
 Compares the mathematical values of this object and another object, accepting NaN values. <p>This method is not consistent with the Equals method because two different numbers with the same